tarasowski/learning-lambda-calculus/001_summary.md

 * Abstractions my be subject to further abstraction.
 This is the basis of hierarchical program design methodologies and mudularity.

 * For example, Pascal procedures are abstractions for sequences of statements, named by **procedure** declarations, and functions are abstractions for expressions, named by function declarations.
-Procedures and functions, declare formal paramters which identify the names used to abstract in statement sequences and expressions.
-Actual paramters specialise procedures and functions.
+Procedures and functions, declare formal parameters which identify the names used to abstract in statement sequences and expressions.
+Actual parameters specialise procedures and functions.
 Procedure calls with actual parameters invoke sequence of statements with formal parameters replaced by actual parameters.
 Similarly, function calls with actual parameters evaluate expressions with formal parameters replaced by actual parameters.

-* Arays are abstractions for sequencs of variables of the same type.
+* Arays are abstractions for sequence of variables of the same type.

 ### Lambda Calculus

-* Lambda calculus is a model for computability and has subsequently been central to contemporary compuer science. **It is a very simple but very powerful language based on pure abstraction.** It can be used to formalise all aspects of programming languages and programming and is particularly suited for use as a `machine code` for functional languages and functional programming.
+* Lambda calculus is a model for computability and has subsequently been central to contemporary computer science. **It is a very simple but very powerful language based on pure abstraction.** It can be used to formalise all aspects of programming languages and programming and is particularly suited for use as a `machine code` for functional languages and functional programming.

 ### Lambda Expressions

 * The lambda calculus is a system for manipulating lambda expressions.
 A lambda expression my be a **name** to identify an abstraction point, a **function** to introduce an abstraction or a **function application**

-1) A **name** when instead of values we use names such as `items, const`
+1) A **name** when instead of values we use names such as `items, const`.
+Just a simple name without any meaning or value.
 2) A **function** when we generalise over a specific problem such as total costs `item * cost``
 3) A **function application** when we replace the names with their actual values `32 * 12`